 Additionally, consider collaborating with guest experts or influencers in your niche to add credibility and fresh perspectives.
 Regularly analyze your competitors’ content to spot new trends or gaps you can fill.
 The more proactive you are in expanding and refining your coverage, the stronger your topical authority will become.

-What is topical authority in simple terms?
+What is topical authority in SEO?

 How long does it take to build topical authority?